tensorflow/tensorflow/tensorflow/lite/g3doc/performance/gpu.md

 that 4-channel input is significantly faster as a memory copy (from 3-channel RGB to 4-channel RGBX) can be avoided.

-For best performance, do not hesitate to retrain your classifier with a mobile- optimized network architecture.
+For best performance, do not hesitate to retrain your classifier with a mobile-optimized network architecture.
 That is a significant part of optimization for on-device inference.